kreauniv/comp308/_sources/fun-in-piclang.rst.txt

                     (interp (second def) stdlib)
                     (make-standard-library (rest definitions) stdlib)))))

+Here we're assuming that our function will be passed the result :rkt:`stdlib` we're constructing and it makes use of this to construct its result!!
+That's something we did earlier as well in :doc:`Lambda - the everything<lambda>`.
 We want to solve for the fixed point in the following "equation", given a list of :rkt:`definitions` -

+.. index:: Fixed point

 .. code-block:: racket